cofactoryai/textbase/examples/bardAi-bot/README.md

 I'm sure this will not work because the API key must have expired when you are watching this repo but here is a link. https://bot.textbase.ai/pspofficial29/bardai

+### Note
+---
+I know that this api key regenerating is a tedioud task but what should we do? we can't control how third party works!
+Here is a hope https://www.googlecloudcommunity.com/gc/AI-ML/Google-Bard-API/m-p/538517.